data61/PSL/README.md

 - *./PSL.thy*                      reads all the necessary files to use PSL and try_hard.
 - *./Example.thy*                  presents small example strategies and use cases.

+## FAQ

+*Q1.* Why yet another tactic language?
+How is PSL different from, say, Eisbach?

+*A1.* PSL’s runtime system attempts to generate efficient proof scripts from a given strategy by searching for the appropriate specialisation and combination of tactics for a particular conjecture without direct user interaction.
+Eisbach does not generate methods dynamically, trace proof attempts, nor support parallelism natively.
+Eisbach is good when engineers already know how to prove their conjecture in Isabelle, while PSL is good when they want to find out how to prove it.

+*Q2.* To be honest, I do not have time to learn a new language.
+Can I still use PSL without learning its syntax?

+*A2.* We made PSL’s syntax similar to that of Isabelle’s tactic language to lower the learning barrier of PSL.
+But if you do not feel writing your custom strategy, enter *try_hard*.
+It invokes the default strategy, TryHard.
+The lack of input from human engineers on the proof obligation at hand makes the TryHard less specific to each conjecture; however, we made try hard more powerful than existing proof automation tools for Isabelle by specifying larger search spaces.

 ## Documentations
 For more details, please read the paper [A Proof Strategy Language and Proof Script Generation for Isabelle/HOL](https://arxiv.org/abs/1606.02941) available at arXiv.org.